bncodes19/applied-ml-bneely/README.md

 # applied-ml-template

 Start by copying this template repository into your GitHub account.
-Replace "template" with your name or alias, e.g. applied-ml-case.
+Replace "template" with your name or alias, e.g. applied-ml-bneely.

 We will use this repo for several lab projects.